logaretm/vee-validate/docs/content/guide/components/handling-forms.md

 You can use `validateOnMount` prop present on the `<Form />` component to force an initial validation when the component is mounted.

-The `initialValues` prop on both the `<Form />` component and `useForm()` function can reactive value, meaning you can change the initial values after your component was created/mounted which is very useful if you are populating form fields from external API.

 Note that **only the non-dirty fields will be updated**.
 In other words, **only the fields that were not manipulated by the user will be updated**.
 For information on how to set the values for all fields regardless of their dirty status check the following [Setting Form Values section](#setting-form-values)

 <doc-tip>